wpearman1996/MARES_database_pipeline/README.md

 - step4e_Ncorrection.sh: modify the database name in line 3 to your chosen database name. *By default: database*

 In step4e_Ncorrection.sh you can adjust the percent of maximum ambiguous bases (N) that you sequences can contain in line 10.
 Any sequence containing > percent N will be removed. *By default : 10%.*

+**YOUR CUSTOM REFERENCE DATABASE IS COMPLETED!!**
+---
+You can find it in the main folder of the repository **MARES_database_pipeline/yourdatabasename_db.fasta** OR
+In Docker **MARES/yourdatabasename_db.fasta**

+Feel free to use this reference sequence database fasta file OR move to the next Step 5 (5a.
+Kraken2 or 5b.MEGAN) to format the fasta file for taxomic classifiers.

 ## Step 5: Format for taxonomy classifiers